 Despite all these changes, the continuous rise of shareholder activism over the years highlights the simple fact that it is here to stay.
 With this in mind, boards, management teams and general counsel of leading Dutch multinational corporations have to be vigilant and well prepared for the unexpected.
 Especially, considering that today, activist shareholders are – given these changed circumstances – more comfortable to engage in private negotiations with company boards.
 The fact that activist shareholders choose to fly under the radar makes them less predictable and makes it harder for the outside world to draw lessons from a company's experience in dealing with an activist shareholder.
 Apart from continuously monitoring the company's share price and shareholder base and, more frequently, taking a careful look at the company's strategy and vulnerabilities, boards must actively prepare for activist shareholders and unwanted bidders, for example, by conducting simulations and trainings together with their advisors.

 There is, however, one thing shareholder activism has not been proven immune to: the covid-19 pandemic and its effects on the global economy.
-In the immediate aftermath of the covid-19 outbreak, shareholder activist campaigns seem to have declined in Europe.
-One explanation for this is that M&A activity is now down across the globe, which historically has been one of the most important drivers for shareholder activism.
-The current volatility and instability of the public equity markets could, however, eventually lead to an increase in opportunistic moves by activist shareholders and strategic and financial parties because they could sweep up a company's stock at a relatively low price, as compared with the underlying value of the company's assets and value creation potential.
+In the immediate aftermath of the covid-19 outbreak, shareholder activist campaigns declined in Europe.
+One explanation for this is that M&A activity slowed down across the globe, which historically has been one of the most important drivers for shareholder activism.
+The temporary volatility and instability of the public equity markets could, however, eventually lead to an increase in opportunistic moves by activist shareholders and strategic and financial parties because activist investors have been able to sweep up a company's stock at a relatively low price, as compared with the underlying value of the company's assets and value creation potential.
 Companies facing difficult financial situations may also increasingly be confronted with activist shareholders demanding changes to the company's management or strategic path, in an attempt to turn the company around and creating shareholder value on the short- to medium-term.
 Whether activists will be successful in doing so and whether this will have positive effects on the company on the long term remain to be seen.

 1 Paul Cronheim is a partner, and Willem Bijveld and Frank Hamming are senior associates at De Brauw Blackstone Westbroek NV.

-2 For detailed commentary on the Dutch Corporate Governance Code, see: RH Kleipool, M van Olffen and BW Roelvink, Corporate Governance in the Netherlands – A practical guide to the new Corporate Governance Code (2018).
+2 For detailed commentary on the Dutch Corporate Governance Code, see: RH Kleipool, M van Olffen and BW Roelvink, Corporate Governance in the Netherlands – A practical guide to the new Corporate Governance Code (2019; second edition).

 3 Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 amending Directive 2007/36/EC as regards the encouragement of long-term shareholder engagement.

-5 On the Amsterdam Stock Exchange, eighteen Dutch public limited liability companies have a two-tier board structure and two have a one-tier board structure.
-One-tier board structures are often seen with Dutch public limited liability companies with a listing on the New York Stock Exchange or Nasdaq; for example, Mylan NV, NXP Semiconductors NV and Unilever NV.
+5 On the Amsterdam Stock Exchange (AEX), eighteen Dutch public limited liability companies have a two-tier board structure and two have a one-tier board structure.
+One-tier board structures are often seen with Dutch public limited liability companies with a listing on the New York Stock Exchange or Nasdaq; for example, NXP Semiconductors NV and LyondellBasell NV.

 6 See for example The UK Stewardship Code 2020 that aims 'to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society', and the statement of the US Business Roundtable that 'moves away from shareholder primacy and includes commitment to all stakeholders'.